Transport

 Railways

-• Major railway routes would operate 24/7.
+• Major Railways routes would operate 24/7.

 • Greener railways by increasing the number of electric light rail/trains.